Hassanahmed1166/ref-to-bibtex/README.md

 Before any parsing occurs, the input is:
 - Stripped of Word smart quotes (`"` → `"`, `'` → `'`)
 - Cleaned of zero-width Unicode characters (common when copy-pasting from PDFs)
-- Normalized whitespace and line breaks
+- Normalised whitespace and line breaks
 - Scanned for DOIs via regex before any parsing begins (DOI fast-path)
 - Scanned for arXiv IDs (`arXiv:2410.02827`)